manvip28/CaptionAI/README.md

 **https://bbbgwuk9mxuvbcmqgfaru9.streamlit.app/**

 ## 📌 Overview
-Img_Caption is a Python project that uses a CNN encoder and a language-generation decoder to produce captions for images.
+CaptionAI is a Python project that uses a CNN encoder and a LSTM decoder to produce captions for images.
 It demonstrates end-to-end image captioning, from feature extraction to natural language generation.

 ## ✨ Features
 - Generate captions for uploaded images